vygr/ChrysaLisp/docs/Intro/INTRO.md

 You will see the sign on message for the Lisp interpreter and then you can use the REPL directly to experiment.

+## How to bridge ChrysaLisp Lisp subnets over ChrysaLib hubs !

+First go and install the ChrysaLib project and build it according to the README.md !

+Remote machine, say my Raspberry Pi4 at 192.168.1.94, over in the living room:

+../../C++/ChrysaLib/hub_node -shm&
+./run.sh or ./run_tui.sh
+link CLB-L1

+Local machine, say my MacBook:

+../../C++/ChrysaLib/hub_node -shm 192.168.1.94&
+./run.sh or ./run_tui.sh
+link CLB-L1

+The link command is typed in at your ChrysaLisp TUI or Terminal.
+Notice that we run the hub_node's in the background.